Julius Caesar's invasions of Britain: Landing

-Clearly in a hurry, Caesar himself left a garrison at the port and set out "at the third watch" (well after midnight) on 23 August with the legions so that they would arrive at dawn, leaving the cavalry to march to their ships, embark, and join him as soon as possible.
-In light of later events, leaving without the cavalry was either a tactical mistake or (along with the fact that the legions came over without baggage or heavy siege gear) confirms the invasion was not intended for complete conquest.
+Caesar moved quickly, leaving a garrison at the port and set out "at the third watch" past midnight on the 23 August with the legions so that they would arrive at dawn, leaving the cavalry to march to their ships, embark, and join him as soon as possible.
+Though Caesar could not have known, many historians consider that Caesar's separation of the cavalry from the legions was possibly a tactical mistake due to the infantry lacking baggage or heavy siege gear.
+Alternatively, it could also suggest that the invasion was not intended for complete conquest.

-Caesar initially tried to land but when he came in sight of shore, the massed forces of the Britons gathered on the overlooking hills dissuaded him from landing there.
-After waiting there at anchor "until the ninth hour" (about 3pm) waiting for his supply ships from the second port to come up and meanwhile convening a council of war, he ordered the fleet to sail north-east along the coast to an open beach probably at Ebbsfleet.
+During Caesar's initial attempts at making a landing, the massed forces of the Britons gathered on the overlooking hills dissuaded him.
+After waiting at anchor for nine hours until around 3 PM, waiting both for his supply ships from the second port to come up and also convening a war council, Caesar ordered the fleet to sail along the coast to an open beach.

-The Britons had kept pace and fielded an impressive force, including cavalry and chariots, and the legions were hesitant to go ashore.
-To make matters worse, the loaded Roman ships were too low in the water to go close inshore and the troops had to disembark in deep water, all the while attacked by the enemy from the shallows.
-Eventually, the legion's standard bearer jumped into the sea and waded to shore.
-To have the legion's standard fall in combat was the greatest humiliation, and the men disembarked to protect the standard bearer.
-After some delay, a battle line was finally formed, and the Britons withdrew.
-The cavalry auxiliaries were unable to make the crossing despite several attempts and so Caesar could not chase down the Britons.
+The massive Briton force, including cavalry and chariots kept pace with the fleet, making the legions hesitant to attempt a landing.
+In addition to lacking cavalry and heavy equipment, the loaded Roman ships were too low in the water to go close inshore and the troops had to disembark in deeper water, making them vulnerable to enemy attack while in the shallows.
+To break the stalemate, it was recorded that the legion's standard bearer jumped into the sea and waded to shore.
+Due to the fact that having the legion's standard fall in combat was a great humiliation, and the other men were also forced to disembark.
+After some delay, a battle line was eventually formed, and the Britons withdrew.
+The cavalry auxiliaries were unable to make the crossing despite several attempt, preventing Caesar from chasing down the Britons.

-Beach-head

-Recent archaeology by the University of Leicester indicates that the likely landing beach was at Ebbsfleet in Pegwell Bay where artefacts and massive earthworks dating from this period have been exposed.
-If Caesar had as large a fleet with him as has been suggested, then it is possible that the beaching of ships would have been spread out over a number of miles stretching from Walmer towards Pegwell Bay.

-The site at Ebbsfleet is a defensive enclosure, today about 1 km from the sea, due to siltation of the former Wantsum Channel but in ancient times was on peninsula projecting into the channel.
-The defensive ditch enclosed an area of over 20 ha on the shore.